lxgr-linux/buildaur/README.md

 editor : Text-editor that will be used to edit the PKGBUILD.
 Default is 'nano'<br>
 showPKGBUILD : Print out PKGBUILD before asking to edit it.
 Default is '1'<br>
 sudoreset : Reset sudo before running PKGBUILD.
 Default is '1'.
 This may cause typing in your password more often, but is also more secure.<br>
+ask_warn_inst : Ask you if you want to update packages wich higher local versions than aur versions.<br>

 # Blacklist